 7. The High Line

-The High Line in summer in the heart of Chelsea, Manhattan, New York City.
+The High Line in the heart of Chelsea, Manhattan, New York City.

-The High Line in summer in the heart of Chelsea, Manhattan, New York City.
+The High Line in the heart of Chelsea, Manhattan, New York City.

 An urban park built on a historic freight rail line elevated above the streets of Manhattan’s West Side, The High Line offers a unique city perspective.
 Visitors can stroll along beautifully landscaped paths, enjoying public art installations and views of the Hudson River.